Bouches-du-Rhône: Seismic activity

 The department of Bouches-du-Rhône is also known for its seismic activity: the zone II ("average seismic activity") townships of Lambesc Peyrolles-en-Provence and Salon-de-Provence are the most exposed.

 Areas Ib ("low seismic activity") including the cantons of Aix-en-Provence, Trets Eyguières, Orgon, Berre-Pond, Istres, Istres-North and South, and Ia areas ("very low seismic activity") including the other cantons in the district of Aix-en-Provence, Arles-East, Châteaurenard, Saint-Rémy-de-Provence, Marignane, Martigues-East and Roquevaire-West, are least exposed.
 Zone 0 ("negligible seismic activity") includes the rest of the department.

 Climate

 The department has a Mediterranean climate, with contrasting temperatures within a range of 15 degrees.
 Precipitation is irregular, with only 65 days per year where rain falls in excess of 1 mm.
 However it falls in sudden downpours, with an average of 500–700 mm annually.
 This mainly happens in the spring and autumn; summer is very hot, winter mild.
-Violent winds are common, especially the famed mistral, which blows 100 days per year with a maximum of 100 km/h.
+Violent winds are common, especially the mistral, which blows 100 days per year with a maximum of 100 km/h.
 The coast is drier, especially along the Côte Bleue, the Calanques and the bay of La Ciotat, which include some of the driest areas in France, with only 450 mm of rain per year.
 Higher areas receive more precipitation and lower temperatures.
 The Arc region in the interior is much colder than other areas, with heavy frosts in winter.